torvalds/linux/Documentation/filesystems/fsverity.rst

 statx
 -----

-Since Linux v5.5, the statx() system call sets STATX_ATTR_VERITY if the file has fs-verity enabled.
+Since GNU/Linux v5.5, the statx() system call sets STATX_ATTR_VERITY if the file has fs-verity enabled.
 This can perform better than FS_IOC_GETFLAGS and FS_IOC_MEASURE_VERITY because it doesn't require opening the file, and opening verity files can be expensive.